TheBerkin/StdPaint/README.md

 StdPaint
 ========

-A simple graphics library for console applications.

-StdPaint is a library that provides a fast, flexible way to access and manipulate the console buffer.
-It makes use of a double-buffered rendering loop to provide flicker-free rendering of graphics to the console buffer.
+StdPaint provides a fast, flexible way to directly access and manipulate the console buffer.
+It uses a double-buffered, multithreaded system to make sure that rendering is as fast as possible.

 Features
 -----
-* Built-in shape drawing methods
+* Several built-in drawing methods, such as circle, box, line, and flood fill
 * Create additional buffers for drawing graphics for later use
 * Mouse event handling with buffer coordinates
 * Controllable refresh rate